Our guide to the effect of WLTP on company cars, commercial vehicles and taxation

 - What is WLTP?

-- WLTP will allow you to compare vehicles’ environmental performance more confidently
+- WLTP allows you to compare vehicles’ environmental performance more confidently

-- How WLTP could impact your fleet costs
+- How WLTP could impact your whole-life costs

-- How WLTP could impact company car tax
+- How WLTP could further impact company car tax

 - WLTP timeline for cars and light commercial vehicles (LCVs)